 We create polymers to produce furniture or telephones from CO2

-The NEOSPOL PROJECT, one of the most recent innovations developed by the scientists and researchers at the Repsol Technology Center, constitutes a great qualitative leap in the field of polymers.
+The NEOSPOL PROJECT, one of the most recent innovations developed by the scientists and researchers at the Repsol Technology Lab, constitutes a great qualitative leap in the field of polymers.

 This project is developing polymers with differential features that have CO2 in their chemical structure.
 One such polymer is the polycarbonate polyol.